 Tyres must be replaced when the tyre tread wears level with the Tread-wear Indicators (TWI’s) which are positioned in the main tyre tread grooves of all road-going tyres.

 The tread-wear indicator is designed to appear when 1.5mm of tread is remaining in the groove containing the TWI.
 If a tyre is known to be older than 6 years (from date of manufacture) it should be checked by a tyre professional for signs of age degradation.
+Find out how to check your tyre tread depth.

 How much air should I put in my tyres?It is recommended that tyres be inflated to the pressure shown on the Vehicle Tyre Placard located in your car.
 The tyre placard will show the minimum inflation pressure recommended for city and/or highway (or heavily loaded) use.
 Find out about tyre inflation pressure.